Status: Not Listed

-Male and female ruby-throated hummingbirds look very similar except for one large difference.
-The males have the ruby throat that gave the species its name while the females have white throats.
-Both the males and the females have a metallic green head, back, sides, wings and tail with a white chest and belly.
-In different lighting the male's throat can appear pink, red or even purple.
+These hummingbirds are very small, growing only 3.5 inches (nine centimeters) tall and weighing less than a quarter of an ounce (seven grams).
+Male and female ruby-throated hummingbirds look very similar, except for one large difference.
+The males has the ruby throat that gave the species its name, while the female's throat is white.
+Both the males and the females have a metallic green head, back, sides, wings, and tail, and a white chest and belly.
+In different lighting, the male's throat can appear pink, red, or even purple.

-Range: Ruby-throated hummingbirds spend their summers throughout the eastern United States.
-In autumn, they migrate to the wintering grounds in Central America.
+Ruby-throated hummingbirds spend their summers throughout the eastern United States.
+In autumn, they migrate to their wintering grounds in Central America.
 Some ruby-throated hummingbirds have been known to winter in southern Florida.
-They prefer habitats where there are a lot of flowers, such as fields, parks, backyards and open clearings in forests.
+They prefer habitats where there are a lot of flowers, such as fields, parks, backyards, and open clearings in forests.

-Hummingbirds are the only birds that are able to fly backwards and hover in one spot.
+Hummingbirds are the only birds that are able to fly backward and hover in one spot.